gospider007/fingerproxy/README.md

 ## The fingerprints used in the project are generated from: [fp](https://github.com/gospider007/fp)

 # features
+* Automatically switch the fingerprint based on the user-agent
 * True forward proxy transmission, implemented no differently from an IP proxy server
 * Simultaneous support for HTTP, HTTPS, and SOCKS5 proxy protocols on the same port
 * Automatic upgrade to HTTP/2